ory/hydra/README.md

 ## Motivation

-Hydra was written because we at Ory needed a scalable 12factor OAuth2 consumer / provider with enterprise grade authorization and interoperability without a ton of dependencies or crazy features.
-While we where at it, we added Policy, Account and Client management and other cool features.
-Because we hate maintaining 5 different databases (or paying someone to maintain them) and dealing with crazy and unpredictable dependency trees, Hydra only requires Go and PostgreSQL (or any SQL speaking database).

-Hydra is the open source alternative to proprietary authorization solutions in the age of micro services.
+We develop Hydra because Hydra we need a lightweight and clean IAM solution for our customers.
+We believe that security and simplicity come together.
+This is why Hydra only relies on Google's Go Language, PostgreSQL and a slim dependency tree.
+Hydra is the simple, open source alternative to proprietary authorization solutions suited best for your micro service eco system.

 *Use it, enjoy it and contribute!*